|Site Map | Bulletin Home | Temple University|

 Temple University Grants

 Temple University Grants are institutional funds available to students as a way of supplementing other aid sources.
-These funds are generally awarded based on need, with priority consideration given to applicants whose FAFSA is received by the federal processor by March 1.
+These funds are awarded based on need, as determined by the Free Application for Federal Student Aid (FAFSA), with priority given to applicants whose FAFSA is received by the federal processor by March 1.

 Temple Scholars Award

 Music scholarships are awarded on a competitive basis to students of exceptional musical ability.
-These awards are given to vocalists participating in the various University choirs and instrumentalists participating in the University Orchestra, bands, and other ensembles.
+These awards are given to vocalists participating in the various university choirs and instrumentalists participating in the Temple University Orchestra, bands, and other ensembles.
 Recipients may matriculate in any of the undergraduate colleges.
-Prospective applicants should contact the College of Music at 215-204-8301 to arrange for an interview.
+Prospective applicants should contact the Boyer College of Music and Dance at 215-204-8301 to arrange for an interview.

 Temple University Diamond Bands

-Scholarships are available to students selected for membership in the Diamond Bands in varying amounts based on participation and musicianship as determined by the College of Music.
+Scholarships are available to students selected for membership in the Diamond Bands in varying amounts based on participation and musicianship as determined by the Boyer College of Music and Dance.
 For further information, contact the Director of Bands, Room 315, Presser Hall, Temple University, Philadelphia, PA 19122 or call 215-204-8321.

 Athletic scholarships are available in all varsity sports.
 The number of scholarships, requirements, standards, and awards are controlled by Temple University and by the National Collegiate Athletic Association (NCAA).
 For further information, contact the Department of Intercollegiate Athletics, 215-204-2571.